ScreenPyHQ/screenpy/docs/topics/abilities.rst

 .. _checkspelling:

 Let's take a look
-at what a custom ability
+at what a custom Ability
 might look like.
 Here is the source
 for the extremely contrived